 Name of Contractor

 Address

-Principle Function / Servi ce
+Principle Function / Service

 Details of Cover

+1. Workers Compensation

-1. Workers Compensat [By Law The Contractor shall: ion
+[By Law The Contractor shall:

-Obtain insurance, or pay levies workers; and or similar charges, as required b by any legislation relating to compensation for injure ∍d

-for common law damages by workers, insure again he Builder in or about the execution of the Works; an
+Obtain insurance, or pay levies or similar charges, as required by any legislation relating to compensation for injured workers; and where such legislation does not provide indemnity against claims for common law damages by workers, insure against such common law liability in relation to all persons employed by the Builder in or about the execution of the Works; and ensure that every sub-contractor engaged by the Head Contractor complies, in relation to the employees of such subcontractor, with the obligations set out in paragraphs and

-contractor, with the obligations set out in paragraphs and d Contractor pursuant to this Cla or complies, in relation to the employees of such su use, which shall be extended to include the interes
+Insurance effected by the Head Contractor pursuant to this Clause, which shall be extended to include the interests and liabilities (if any) of the Principal.]

 Name of Insured Policy Number

-Expiry Date /
+Expiry Date //

 Principle's Endorsement YES / NO

 Premium Paid YES / NO

-Signed by Insurer Date/Stamp
+Signed by Insurer Date//Stamp

-Certificate of Insurance Currency Submitted YES / NO Date of Certificate/
+Certificate of Insurance Currency Submitted YES / NO Date of Certificate//

-2. Public Liability Insur ance
+2. Public Liability Insurance

-which at all times covers liability death of any person whomsoe personal including property (oth injury, death, loss or damage a The policy may exclude persor under any legislation in relation y to the public for an amount not I ever and in respect of any injury, her than the Works) belonging to the expension of or is caused by the expension injury to or death of a person to workers' compensation insurance. ntractor, and all his sub-contractors, effect insurances than \$10 million in respect of personal injury to loss or damage whatsoever to any property real he Principal or in which he is interested and where the ecution of the Works.
-Who at the time is defined as a worker of the Insure ance of the State or Territory in which the Works are Insured or any dependant of such worker.] or or he
+[The contractor shall in the joint names of the Principal, the Contractor, and all his sub-contractors, effect insurance which at all times covers liability to the public for an amount not less than \$10 million in respect of personal injury to or death of any person whomsoever and in respect of any injury, loss or damage whatsoever to any property real or personal including property (other than the Works) belonging to the Principal or in which he is interested and where the injury, death, loss or damage arises out of or is caused by the execution of the Works.

+The policy may exclude personal injury to or death of a person who at the time is defined as a worker of the Insured under any legislation in relation to workers' compensation insurance of the State or Territory in which the Works are situated where such claims are made directly by the worker of the Insured or any dependant of such worker.]

 Name of Insured Policy Number

-Expiry Date Limit of Indemnity
+Expiry Date / Limit of Indemnity

-Business Description Page 1 o f 3
+Business Description Page 1 of 3

-Endorsement -9
+Endorsement

+Ref: Man301 Jandakot City Leasing & Development Guidelines Ver12 - 31 May 23.Docx